-To create the $30^{\circ}$ bend, the pipe was cut in half at a $15^{\circ}$ angle, one section was rotated $180^{\circ}$ , and then reattached by plastic welding.
+To create the 30° bend, the pipe was cut in half at a 15° angle, one section was rotated 180° , and then reattached by plastic welding.
 This cut was slightly difficult given the round surfaces and corrugations.
-A guide was created by calculating the ellipse formed by the outer pipe edge at $15^{\circ}$ , tracing the shape onto a cardboard sheet, and cutting out and removing the inside ellipse.
+A guide was created by calculating the ellipse formed by the outer pipe edge at 15° , tracing the shape onto a cardboard sheet, and cutting out and removing the inside ellipse.
 The remaining elliptical ring was placed around the outside of the pipe at the appropriate angle and a line was drawn on the pipe to be used as a guide.

 The corrugations presented a physical challenge to drawing and cutting because the depth of the surface was continually changing .
 First the pipe was cut along the line using a handsaw to break through the outer and inner layers of plastic (the ribs caused by the corrugations were hollow).
 Next a sawzall was used to finish the cut.
 One person guided the sawzall while two other people braced and rotated the pipe.
 The handsaw was much less precise than the sawzall.
-While the final cut was satisfactory, the method could be improved with the correct tools.
+While the final cut was satisfactory, the method could be improved with the correct tools such as creating a box jig to guide the saw and provide a more consistent cut.

-Figure 3: The cut was made at a $15^{\circ}$ angle.
-When pieced together with the other section of pipe, the two will form a $30^{\circ}$ bend.
+Figure 4: The cut was made at a 15° angle.
+When pieced together with the other section of pipe, the two will form a 30° bend.